awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 ### AWS managed policies for AWS Systems Manager<a name="managed-policies"></a>

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
-These AWS *managed policies* grant necessary permissions for common use cases so you can avoid having to investigate which permissions are needed\. \(You can also create your own custom IAM policies to allow permissions for Systems Manager actions and resources\.\) For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.
+These AWS *managed policies* grant necessary permissions for common use cases so you can avoid having to investigate which permissions are needed\. \(You can also create your own custom IAM policies to allow permissions for Systems Manager actions and resources\.\) For more information, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 The following AWS managed policies, which you can attach to users in your account, are specific to Systems Manager:
 + **AmazonSSMFullAccess** – User trust policy that grants full access to the Systems Manager API and documents\.